hauke96/the-green-spot/content/posts/iceland_2018_preparation.en.md

 +++
 draft = true
 title = "Island 2018: Preparations"
 summary = "After deciding to hike three weeks in Iceland, many preparations had to be done.
-We didn't know if everything would go well, but we learned a lot." date = "2018-09-21T01:10:03+02:00" tags = ["Iceland 2018"] author = "hauke"
+We learned a lot and want to share our experience with you." date = "2018-09-21T01:10:03+02:00" tags = ["Iceland 2018"] author = "hauke"